• Sati

 Returning to today’s topic…

-The inspiration for this piece stems from a conversation with a FemTech founder who’s built a solution for African women prone to and fighting cancer.
+The inspiration for this piece stems from a conversation with a FemTech founder who has built a solution for African women prone to and fighting cancer.

 In Part 1 of this series, we want you to walk away understanding: